AJ-54/Blockonomics_Payment_Button_Demo/readme.md

 php artisan key:generate
 ```

 By now, you have installed all the dependencies and also created copy of the .env file.
-In the .env file, add database information to allow Laravel to connect to the database.
-In the .env file fill in the `DB_HOST`, `DB_PORT`, `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD` options to match the credentials of the database you just created.
+In the .env file, add database information to allow Laravel to connect to the database, fill in the `DB_HOST`, `DB_PORT`, `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD` options to match the credentials of the database you just created.
+Also, place your Blockonomics API Key in the `Blockonomics_API` field.
 This will allow us to run migrations in the next step.

 ```
 php artisan migrate